skrub-data/skrub/doc/index.rst

 =========

-dirty_cat is for now a repository for developing ideas with high-quality implementations, a form of a research project for now: there is still little known about the problems of dirty categories.
+dirty_cat is for now a repository for developing ideas with high-quality implementations, a form of a research project: there is still little known about the problems of dirty categories.
 We hope that tradeoffs will emerge in the long run, and that these tradeoffs will enable us to do better software.
 We really need people giving feedback on